-Binance in its short history has become much more than simply a crypto exchange.
+As we mentioned, Binance has become much more than simply a crypto exchange.

-The organization has built a vast ecosystem of products and services to make it easier and more accessible for people everywhere to participate in the blockchain industry.
+Binance has built a vast ecosystem of products and services to make it easier and more accessible for people in multiple jurisdictions to participate in the blockchain industry.

 Changpeng Zhao (CZ)

-As a result of this fortunate combination of timing and place, Binance was able to raise $15 million USD within ten days of launching its ICO, which at the time was the largest ICO in China.
+As a result of this fortunate combination of timing and place, Binance was able to raise $15 million USD within ten days of launching its ICO, which at the time was the largest ICO to date in China.
 During the first week of Binance’s ICO, one Ether worth around $300 at the time would have bought around 2700 BNB tokens – over $40,000 at current prices!

 Binance Coin (BNB)